TalkBank/batchalign/book/src/batchalign/user-guide/performance.md

 may produce several smaller model calls.
 The CLI orders morphotag files by language header, then by descending file size within a group, to improve locality.
 One sufficiently large file can fill a batch without additional file concurrency.
+A multilingual pipeline configuration can contain models for several languages;
+the two-entry LRU is not a limit of two individual model objects.

 ## What the bounds do—and do not—mean